 VPN recommendations for Mainland China

-A client needs to circumvent the Great Firewall, either because they live, or are travelling to, Mainland China, but:
+A client needs to circumvent the Great Firewall (GFW), either because they live, or are travelling to, Mainland China, but:

 - VPN servers are frequently blocked in Mainland China.

-- There is some evidence that the Great Firewall has the ability to selectively block VPN traffic.
+- There is evidence that the Great Firewall has the ability to actively probe and block VPN traffic.

 - Some VPN providers do not respect users’ privacy.